 Gatlinburg vs. Pigeon Forge: A Smoky Mountains Vacation Guide

 Gatlinburg and Pigeon Forge are two small Appalachian towns on the border of the Great Smoky Mountains National Park.
-Roughly eight miles apart, both of these communities boast enough entertainment to make the most of any vacation — but the question is: Where do you stay?
+Roughly eight miles apart, both of these communities boast enough entertainment to make the most of any vacation — but the question is: Where should you stay for a Smoky Mountains trip?

 There are many dining and shopping options available in Gatlinburg and Pigeon Forge to fit anyone’s style.
 Check out the highlights of each city below.